grubersjoe/slide-menu/README.md

 # Slide Menu

+> ⚠️ This project is unmaintained.
+Feel free to fork it.

 *A library agnostic multilevel page menu with a smooth slide effect based on CSS transitions and various options.*

 Support: All current browsers and IE11+ (if using `dist/slide-menu.ie.js`).